- To learn more about the faculty and staff of the Health Psychology Program, click here.

-To see the Health Psychology section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Health Psychology section beginning on page 84, click here.

 Welcome to the Health Psychology Program webpage.
 We offer a baccalaureate degree in Health Psychology, and we are one of only a few programs in the United States who offer this degree.
 This is a great major for students who are interested in the connection between health and behavior who want to work in positions in which they can help influence healthy behaviors and healthy lifestyles in people of all ages and backgrounds.
 This is also a great degree for students who are planning to pursue graduate education in health psychology or a variety of other health-related fields.